Exemestane: Overdose

 Single doses of up to at least 32-fold (800 mg), as well as continuous therapy with 24-fold (600 mg) the usual daily dose are well tolerated.
 No life-threatening overdosing is known in humans, but only in animal studies with 2000- to 4000-fold doses (adjusted to body surface area).

 Interactions

 Exemestane is metabolized by the liver enzyme CYP3A4.
-While the CYP3A4 inhibitor ketoconazole had no significant effect on exemestane levels in a clinical trial, the strong CYP3A4 inductor rifampicin significantly cut exemenstane levels about in half (AUC −54%, Cmax −41% for a single dose), potentially compromising its effectiveness.
+While the CYP3A4 inhibitor ketoconazole had no significant effect on exemestane levels in a clinical trial, the strong CYP3A4 inductor rifampicin significantly cut exemestane levels about in half (AUC −54%, Cmax −41% for a single dose), potentially compromising its effectiveness.
 Other 3A4 inductors such as carbamazepine and St John's Wort are expected to have similar effects.
 The clinical relevance of this effect has not been investigated.

 Estrogens probably reduce exemestane effectiveness: It would usually be counter-productive to reduce the body's estrogen synthesis with exemestane and then substitute estrogen with pharmaceuticals.